WishKnish/KnishIO-Technical-Whitepaper/README.md

 ## Bindability

-The ability of tokens to get "stuck" to a wallet is defined by the token's `bindable` property, which contains a scalar value representing the number of times the token may be transferred to another user by someone who is not the originator of the token.
+The ability of tokens to get "stuck" to a wallet is defined by the token's `bindability` property, which contains a scalar value representing the number of times the token may be transferred to another user by someone who is not the originator of the token.

-Every time a bindable token is transferred, the length of the transfer chain is compared with the `bindable` value to determine whether the transfer is permitted.
+Every time a bindable token is transferred, the length of the transfer chain is compared with the `bindability` value to determine whether the transfer is permitted.

-For example, if Alice mints a token with a `bindable` setting of `2`, she can transfer it to Bob (chain length: `0`), who transfers it to Charlie (chain length: `1`), who gives it to David (chain length: `2`), but now David cannot give it anyone else because the chain length will exceed the maximum allowed length.
+For example, if Alice mints a token with a `bindability` setting of `2`, she can transfer it to Bob (chain length: `0`), who transfers it to Charlie (chain length: `1`), who gives it to David (chain length: `2`), but now David cannot give it anyone else because the chain length will exceed the maximum allowed length.

 This type of token is appropriate for use in credentialing scenarios: for example, if Alice takes a college class and receives a credit in the form of a bindable token with a maximum chain length of `0`, she will not be able to transfer the credit to Bob - he will need to take the class himself.